TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Palette (TCA)*

-        A Palette in the TCA (Table Configuration Array) is a grouping of fields that can be displayed and edited together.
+        A Palette in the TCA (Table Configuration Array) is a grouping of fields that are displayed and edited together.

     ..  _partial:
     -   *Partial*